Samidha9/Solidify/README.md

 # Solidify

 **A photo goes in.
-An editable 3D scene comes out — and the model corrects its own work along the way.**
+An editable 3D scene comes out.
+The model corrects its own work along the way.**

 Solidify hands GLM-5.3-Flash a photograph of an interior.
 The model writes a Blender script, renders the scene, then looks at its own render side by side with the original photo, works out what doesn't match, and rewrites the script.
-Round after round, the render moves toward the reference.
+Every round lands closer to the reference.

-Built with GLM-5.3-Flash for the Lightning Hackathon.
+Built with GLM-5.3-Flash.

 | Photo | Round 1 | Round 2 | Round 3 |
 |---|---|---|---|